Charged With Harassment

 Do You Need a NJ Municipal Court Attorney for a Harassment Charge?

 In New Jersey, a harassment charge is a disorderly persons offense, meaning the Municipal Court will have jurisdiction.
-A harassment charge can originate from a simple fight between two individuals, a damaged relationship between friends, a formerly intimate relationship, especially a girlfriend-boyfriend or ex-spouse, or from a number of other circumstances.
-This is a charge that must be taken seriously.
+A harassment charge can stem from a simple fight between two individuals, a damaged friendship, a formerly intimate relationship, especially with a girlfriend or boyfriend or an ex-spouse, or from several other circumstances.
+This charge must be taken seriously.

 What Type of Conduct is Considered Harassment

-A harassment charge gives a prosecutor a lot of discretion.
+A harassment charge gives a prosecutor significant discretion.
 For this reason, New Jersey harassment laws are broad, stating a person will be guilty of harassment if he or she:

 1. Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;